Monster House (video game): PlayStation 2 and GameCube

-Having made her way to the basement, Jenny fights two living TVs and another living stove and reunites with DJ.
+Jenny makes her way to the basement, where she fights two TVs and another stove before reuniting with DJ.
 Meanwhile, Chowder must make his way through a maze of toys in another part of the basement.

-At the end of the maze, Chowder finds his lost basketball but also finds and defeats the fourth boss, this time, two large pipes instead of one.
+Chowder finds his lost basketball at the end of the maze, but also finds and defeats the fourth boss, this time, two large pipes instead of one.
 Chowder enters a circus-themed area where he plays shooting games to find the missing eye and nose of the clown on a merry-go-around to move forward, all while fighting off chairs, floor crawlers, gas tanks, and a TV (which will only come alive if Chowder fails at one of the games) before reuniting with DJ and Jenny.

-They discover that the house is possessed by Constance after finding her corpse and learning of her backstory.
-They try to destroy the furnace (the heart of the house), but fail and are separated again by three giant pipes.
+The trio discovers that the house is possessed by Constance after finding her corpse and learning of her backstory.
+They try to destroy the furnace (the heart), but fail and are separated again by three giant pipes.

-The children then fight to escape the house by making their way through the maze of corridors, encountering more enemies along the way.
-They all then reunite again in the main entrance and narrowly escape the house thanks to Jenny, who pulls down on the house's uvula (foyer chandelier).
+The trio then fights to escape the house, making their way through the maze of corridors and encountering more enemies.
+They all reunite at the main entrance and narrowly escape the house thanks to Jenny, who pulls down the house's uvula (foyer chandelier).

 After escaping, the house chases them to an abandoned construction site.
-Along the way, the house causes a manhole to pop out of the ground and throws a car at them.
+Along the way, the house causes a manhole to pop up and throws a car at them.
 Chowder fights off the house, the final boss, with a backhoe.

-Then DJ, while hanging from a construction crane, throws an active dynamite down the house's chimney, destroying the furnace and the house itself.
+Then, DJ, while hanging from a construction crane, throws an active dynamite down the house's chimney, destroying the furnace and the house itself.
 DJ then says one last monologue, then the game's credits roll.